-When there are more eligible applicants than spaces available, each campus uses academic criteria alone, i.e., academic coursework, grade point average, SAT I or ACT results, and SAT II test scores, to select between 40 and 60 percent of those accepted.
-Each campus uses a combination of academic and supplemental criteria to select the remaining admittees.
+NOTE: These are minimum eligibility requirements.
 If the number of applicants exceeds the spaces available for a particular campus or major, the campus uses criteria that exceed the minimum requirements to select students.
 Meeting the minimum requirements, therefore, is not enough to gain admission to many UC campuses and programs.
+Ideally, if you plan to attend Columbia College before applying to the